anurudha07/FlowLeave/README.md

 ##  FlowLeave 📜

 **FlowLeave** is a minimal and efficient Leave Management System built with the MERN stack.
-It allows employees to apply for leave and admins to manage requests—simple, clean, and powerful.

 ---